villekf/OMEGA-doc/docs/source/features.rst

   * Note that OMEGA is column-major while PyTorch is row-major!
   * Use Fortran-ordering with CuPy
  * Any package that supports PyOpenCL or CuPy can be combined with OMEGA
+* Supports standalone regularization functions
+ * As with above, interoperability with PyOpenCL, Arrayfire OpenCL with PyOpenCL, CuPy, and PyTorch with CuPy
+ * Compute RDP, GGMRF, TV (gradient-based), hyperbolic prior, or non-local regularization methods with any data